Moving Surfaces: Monoprinting – Tara Sabharwal

 Class limit: 6

 Explore monoprinting by building up a colorful, painterly surface on plexiglass with oil- or water-based inks.
 We will draw with brushes and brayers and work reductively with a variety of ink viscosities, transparencies, and opacities.
-Students will be able to develop their prints by building richly layered surfaces over several press runs.
-You’ll learn how to combine stencils, chine collé, and textured fabrics and materials in the printing process.
-Pre-existing substrates (such as etchings or collagraph plates) can also be used to produce new variations.
-This is a great way to loosen up, work rapidly and intuitively and develop a new vocabulary informing your ongoing artistic practice.
-This class is open to students of all experience levels.
+Participants will develop their prints by building richly layered surfaces over several press runs and learn to combine stencils, chine collé, and textured fabrics and materials in the printing process.
+Pre-existing substrates, such as etchings or collagraph plates, can also be used to produce new variations.
+This is a great way to loosen up, work rapidly and intuitively, and develop a new vocabulary to inform your ongoing artistic practice.
+This class is open to all experience levels.